BhagirathHegde/EVA4-S15/README.md

 U-Net architecture is separated in 3 parts:

-  1) The contracting/downsampling path
+  :small_blue_diamond: The contracting/downsampling path
-  2) Bottleneck
+  :small_blue_diamond: Bottleneck
-  3) The expanding/upsampling path
+  :small_blue_diamond: The expanding/upsampling path

-- However, for our assignement, I have made a few changes in the model:
+:sunglasses: However, for our assignement, I have made a few changes in the model:
   1) I first have some common layers for both depth and mask images (common layers I choose are: down1, down2 and down3)
   2) Then I split the layers into two - one set for mask and another set for depth images
   3) For this I choose the remaining layers and changed the sizes accordingly so that it duplicated the UNet architecture